 7. Pre-Buy Multiple Pairs of Shoes

 You’re probably going to go through a few pairs of shoes or boots on your hike.
 Figure getting 400-500 miles on a pair of trail runners, for instance.
 Try buying them all at once when they’re on sale or an end-of-year clearance.
 You can save up to 50% off the retail price.
+You’re feet at bound to grow a bit as you hike, so size up a 1/2 size.

 8. Make Your Own Gear